 Aztekium hintonii Glass & W.A.Fitz Maur.

-Aztekium hintonii is a slow-growing, globular to shortly columnar, usually solitary cactus.
-The stem is grayish-green, slightly woolly at the apex, up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
-It has 10 to 15 ribs, well defined, traversed by tiny wrinkles and up to 0.5 inches (1.3 cm) deep.
-The short-lived spines are grayish-white, curved and up to 0.5 inch (1.3 cm) long.
-The flowers are diurnal, magenta, up to 1.2 inches (3 cm) in diameter and appear in summer.
+Aztekium hintonii is a slow-growing cactus with globular to shortly columnar, usually solitary stem.
+It grows up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
+The stem is grayish-green, slightly woolly at the apex, and has 10 to 15 ribs, well defined, traversed by tiny wrinkles, and up to 0.5 inches (1.3 cm) deep.
+The short-lived spines are grayish-white, curved, and up to 0.5 inches (1.3 cm) long.
+Flowers are diurnal, magenta, up to 1.2 inches (3 cm) in diameter, and appear in summer.

 How to Grow and Care